-Why Theology?
+Why take a theological approach?
 How did we jump into this deep end?

 - Experience (History, Government, Leadership),